PandABlocks/PandABlocks-server/docs/capture.rst

 At the beginning of each experiment the following information is sent:

 =============== ================================================================
-missed          Number of samples missed by late data port connection. process         Data processing option: Scaled, Unscaled, or Raw. format          Data delivery formatting: ASCII, Base64, Framed, or Unframed.
+arm_time        UTC Timestamp sampled in correspondence of the ARM command missed          Number of samples missed by late data port connection. process         Data processing option: Scaled, Unscaled, or Raw. format          Data delivery formatting: ASCII, Base64, Framed, or Unframed.